asr/apia/README.md

    $ agda Test.agda
    $ apia --atp=e Test.agda
    Proving the conjecture in /tmp/Test/9-8744-comm.tptp ...
-   E 1.9  Sourenee proved the conjecture
+   E 1.9.1  Sungma proved the conjecture
    ````

    Apia will call the E ATP and tell if this ATP was able to prove the